AThompson04/credit-card-fraud-detection/README.md

 The authors of this dataset collected credit card transactions from two days in September 2013 by European cardholders.
 The dataset consists of 284 807 transactions of which 492 were fraudulent, making this dataset imbalanced as only 0.17% of transactions are fraudulent.

 Due to confidentiality, the authors of the dataset could not provide the original features and additional background information.
 Therefore, the 28 of the 30 variables are the principal components obtained using PCA.
-The two variables 'Time' and 'Amount' were the only variables that were not transformed with PCA.
-'Time' refers to the time elapsed between the given transaction and the first transaction in the dataset.
-'Amount' refers to the transaction amount.
+The two variables *Time* and *Amount* were the only variables that were not transformed with PCA. *Time* refers to the time elapsed between the given transaction and the first transaction in the dataset. *Amount* refers to the transaction amount.

 ## Objectives
 The main objective of this project is: